Hecke correspondences for smooth moduli spaces of sheaves: Introduction

+The structure of the present paper is the following.
+In Section \ref{sec:mod} we recall the moduli space of stable sheaves $\CM$, introduce the moduli spaces of flags of sheaves $\fZ_\lambda$ and several versions of the moduli space of quadruples $\fY$, and state a number of geometric properties of $\fZ_\lambda$ and $\fY$ (such as dimension, irreducibility, smoothness, l.c.i.-ness, Cohen-Macaulay-ness and normality).
+In Section \ref{sec:derived categories}, we use these properties to set up and prove Theorem \ref{thm:main}.
+In Section \ref{sec:a infty acts}, we go from derived categories to $K$--theory and prove Corollary \ref{cor:main}.
+Finally, in Sections \ref{sec:app} and \ref{sec:geom} we prove all the aforementioned geometric properties: dimension estimates and irreducibility in Section \ref{sec:app} and all other properties in Section \ref{sec:geom}. \\

-I would like to thank Eugene Gorsky, Sergei Gukov, Tamas Hausel, Davesh Maulik, Alexander Minets, Georg Oberdieck, Andrei Okounkov, Francesco Sala, Olivier Schiffmann, Richard Thomas and Alexander Tsymbaliuk for many interesting discussions on the subject, and for all their help in understanding moduli spaces of sheaves on surfaces.
+I would like to thank Mina Aganagic, Roman Bezrukavnikov, Tom Bridgeland, Eugene Gorsky, Sergei Gukov, Tamas Hausel, Ivan Loseu, Alina Marian, Davesh Maulik, Alexander Minets, Georg Oberdieck, Alexei Oblomkov, Andrei Okounkov, Hiraku Nakajima, Francesco Sala, Olivier Schiffmann, Richard Thomas, Alexander Tsymbaliuk and the anonymous referee for many interesting discussions on the subject.
 I would like to thank MSRI, Berkeley, for their hospitality while this paper was being written in the Spring semester of 2018.
 I gratefully acknowledge the support of NSF grants DMS-1600375 and DMS-1440140. \\